metallic bonding

 Metal property How this relates to its structure

-Metals are good conductors of electricity and heat There must be free or delocalised electrons within the structure to conduct the electricity and heat.
+Metals are good conductors of electricity and heat There must be free or delocalised electrons within the structure to conduct the electricity and heat and the density of these electrons within the lattice structure will strongly influence these properties.

 Metals have high melting and boiling points.
 Metals must have a giant structure with lots of strong bonds.

 Metals are malleable (can be hammered into shape) and ductile (can be pulled into wire).
-There are layers of particles that are able to slide over each other.
+There are layers of particles that are able to slide over each other due to the non-directional nature of metallic bonds.

 Metals are shiny.
-Free or delocalised electrons are able to reflect light at the surface.
+Free or delocalised electrons are able to reflect light at the surface, this is simply because because these electrons can absorb and re-emit photons of light.

 The structure of metals

 These basic properties of metals allows us to suggest that metals consist of a giant structures of ions which are surrounded by a sea of free moving delocalised electrons.
-We also already know that metals are found on the left hand side of the periodic table in groups 1, 2 and 3 and that they tend to lose electrons in their reactions to form positively charged ions.
-This leads us to the model shown below.
-The dark grey balls represent positively charged metal ions (atoms which have lost their outer shell electrons).
+We also already know that metals are found in the middle block of the periodic table and on the left hand side of the periodic table in groups 1, 2 and 3 and that they tend to lose electrons in their reactions and form positively charged ions.
+This leads us to the image shown below, here the dark grey balls represent the positively charged metal ions (atoms which have lost their outer shell electrons).
 These electrons are delocalised and free to move through the giant structure of ions.
 This might seem odd since we might expect a giant structure of ions which all have a positive charge to repel each other and so the structure would simply break down.
 However we need to think about the delocalised electrons within the structure.

 3d model showing how metallic bonds are formed.

-The negatively charged electrons are attracted to the positively charged metal ions and this prevents the metal ions from repelling each other.
-The electrons are attracted to the metal ions around them.
-This attraction of the negatively charged electrons to the neighbouring positively charged metal ions is called a metallic bond.
-A key feature of this bond is the fact that metallic bonds are not permanent but are constantly breaking and reforming as the electrons move freely around the structure, this is shown in the diagram below:
+The negatively charged electrons are attracted to any neighbouring positively charged metal ions and this prevents the metal ions from repelling each other.
+This attraction of the negatively charged electrons to the neighbouring positively charged metal ions is called a metallic bond, a metallic bond is the electrostatic attraction between the positively charged metal cations and the sea of delocalised electrons.
+A key feature of this bond is the fact that metallic bonds are not permanent but are able to break and reform as the electrons can move freely around the structure, this is shown in the diagram below:

 Model to show metallic bonding and how the metal ions and electrons are arranged in a metallic structure.

-The fact that these metallic bonds are not permanent but are constantly breaking and reforming allows the layers of ions to slide over each other.
+The fact that these metallic bonds are not permanent but are able to break and reform allows the layers of ions to slide over each other if a large enough force is applied to them.
 This is shown in the diagram below; which shows a pushing force being applied to the top two layers of ions in a metal structure.
 The metallic bonds in these layers immediately break and the layers slide along but as soon as they stop moving the metallic bonds immediately reform.
-This is why metals are malleable (can be hammered into shape) and ductile (can be pulled into wires).
+This is would explain why metals are malleable (can be hammered into shape) and ductile (can be pulled into wires).

 Model to show how layers of metal ions are able to slide in a metal structure.